Coopydood/ultimate-macOS-KVM/README.md

 - I've simply made *what I had to go through* **easier** for you.
 Hopefully.
 - Yes, my Python is pretty bad.
 But if it works, it works.

+## Legal

+This project contains a string of text known as an OS Key (OSK).

+Apple use this key to make it more difficult for non-Macintosh computers to run macOS, by requiring the key to be provided by the SMBIOS.

+This OS key is widely available on the Internet and is no longer considered a "secret", and was even included in a [public court document](http://www.rcfp.org/sites/default/files/docs/20120105_202426_apple_sealing.pdf).

+Apple have attempted to classify the OSK as a trade secret, but have ultimately failed in doing so.
+As a result, it is freely included within this project, as with [OSX-KVM](https://github.com/kholia/OSX-KVM).

 ## Credits & Greetz

 While I am the creator of these automation/ease-of-use scripts, this project is not possible without both the prior and current works of some very talented people.
 The people who have tested the project are also included.